History of Trieste: Annexation to Italy

-Province of Trieste in the period 1922-1947; the borders do not correspond to the those of the time as they are drawn based on current administrative divisions.
+Province of Trieste in the period 1922–1947; the borders do not correspond to the those of the time as they are drawn based on current administrative divisions.

 In that same month of November (1918), at the end of the First World War, Trieste was occupied by the Royal Italian Army under the command of general Carlo Petitti di Roreto.
 The formal annexation of the city and Venezia Giulia, however, came only two years later, between November 1920 and January 1921, when it became effective with the Treaty of Rapallo.
 With the annexation, the importance of the Julian metropolis was somewhat diminished: Trieste became a border city with a much more limited hinterland than in the past.
-Its port had also lost the potential user base that had lead to its development consisting of the entire Austro-Hungarian Empire, which had dissolved following the war.
+Its port had also lost the potential user base that had led to its development consisting of the entire Austro-Hungarian Empire, which had dissolved following the war.
 To at least partially mitigate these difficulties, the Italian state put in place a policy of economic assistance towards the city and its province, initiated by the government of Giovanni Giolitti (1920–1921), it lasted throughout the fascist period (1922–1943).
 The main effort was made to support the industrial sector, which legislators intended to replace the port and commercial activities related to it as the main drivers of the economy of Trieste.

 In 1923, Trieste was chosen as the capital of the Province of Trieste.

 Fascism

 The development of fascism in Trieste happened early and rapidly.
 In May 1920 the first Squadre volontarie di difesa cittadina, groups of fascist squadristi under the command of Ettore Benvenuti.
 On 11 June, the arditi of an assault regiment awaiting transport to Albania, travelled through the streets of the city centre chanting for revolution and using their weapons against officials.
-The unrest ceased only late a night, resulting in 2 dead with several others injured.
+The unrest ceased only late at night, resulting in 2 dead with several others injured.
 June also saw the opening of the Avanguardia studentesca triestina (Triestine student vanguard), which also had clear fascist inspiration.
-These organisations recruited the squadristi that, led by Francesco Giunta, burnt down the Hotel Balkan on 13 July 1920 during an anti-Slav demonstration organised by Triestine fascists under the pretext of the unrest in Split.
+These organisations recruited the squadristi who, led by Francesco Giunta, burnt down the Hotel Balkan on 13 July 1920 during an anti-Slav demonstration organised by Triestine fascists under the pretext of the unrest in Split.
 During the unrest, the squadristi set fire to the building, showing that « [...] with the flames...that can be well seen from different points in the city, the force of fascism awaits».